-We recommend that no information presented through multimedia communications be included in disclosure documents required by statute unless it can be reproduced identically in non-electronic form.
+We recommend that no information presented through multimedia communications be included in disclosure documents required by statute unless it can be reproduced identically in nonelectronic form.
 This will ensure that all recipients receive the same statutorily required information, regardless of their multimedia capabilities.

-- (2) Securities industry participants may use multimedia communications to compile and disseminate publicly available information. - (3) Multimedia communications are subject to provisions in securities legislation regarding misleading or untrue statements and promotional or advertising restrictions.
-These provisions may be relevant, for example, when the multimedia communications appear on a deliverer's website or are hyperlinked to a deliverer's website. - 3.5 Timing of Electronic Delivery Electronic delivery of materials to recipients should be made in accordance with the timing specified in securities legislation.
+(2) Securities industry participants may use multimedia communications to compile and disseminate publicly available information.

+(3) Multimedia communications are subject to provisions in securities legislation regarding misleading or untrue statements and promotional or advertising restrictions.
+These provisions may be relevant, for example, when the multimedia communications appear on a deliverer's website or are hyperlinked to a deliverer's website.

+3.5 Timing of Electronic Delivery - Electronic delivery of materials to recipients should be made contemporaneously with the mailing of the paper version of such materials even though the deliverer may be capable of electronically delivering such materials sooner.